d3xMachina/FFPR-Fix/README.md

 - Prevent enemies from attacking during your turn.
 - Speedup the game (speedhack).
 - Allow running on the world map.
+- Disable diagonal movements like on the SNES.

 ## Installation